parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 =========

-FLASH MEMORY SPEED INCREASE! up to 4x better performance WITHOUT F2FS OR DYNAMIC FSYNC uses ext4 but can use data/cache f2fs audio stutter and multitasking fix miracast enabled (but it freezes on disconnect unless you unplug from the receiver end)
+FLASH MEMORY SPEED INCREASE! up to 4x better performance WITHOUT F2FS OR DYNAMIC FSYNC Auto trim at boot, but ONLY for Samsung eMMC (it is too slow for Hynix/Kingston) uses ext4 but can use data/cache f2fs audio stutter and multitasking fix miracast enabled (but it freezes on disconnect unless you unplug from the receiver end)